-Needle and Thread (pink)
+Sewing Needle and pink Thread

 First of all, this Clover Large Pom Pom Maker is a complete game changer in the pom pom making world.
 If you want are making just one or two pom poms, then the old fork method is fine, but this pom pom maker makes it so simple and mindless.
 I use it exclusively for allllllllll my pom pom making!
 I love how tight you can make each pom pom when using the maker.

 To making yarn Pom Poms, begin by opening your Clover Pom Pom maker.
 Start wrapping the yarn around the first side of the maker, once the yarn is full – start wrapping the other side of the clover maker.
 Once both sides are full of wrapped yarn, using your sewing scissors, cut along the center groove.

 Next, cut about a 8″ piece of yarn and tie a knot along that center groove.
 I usually tie a knot, twist the yarn, tie a knot the other direction and do this 2 or 3 times for an extra secure knot.
 This is what holds your entire pom pom together, so be sure to tie tightly.